 LACEY HOSTS ETHNIC CELEBRATION

-The Passport Activity for children is back again this year.
-The first 500 kids to complete their passport by visiting various “countries” at the event will receive a prize!
-Kids can pick up their Passports in the Pavilion lobby, while supplies last.
+New this year is a Passport Activity for children.
+The first 500 kids to ‘complete their passport’ by visiting various ‘countries’ will receive a free Ethnic Celebration t-shirt.
+Passports will be available in the lobby while supplies last.

 Lacey’s Ethnic Celebration provides an opportunity to share information with others and learn about a wide variety of cultures.
 All activities, entertainment, admission, and parking are free to this event.

 A variety of groups and businesses help to make the Ethnic Celebration possible including the City of Lacey, North Thurston Public Schools, Nisqually Tribe, Lacey/Capital/Chehalis Collision Centers, OBEE Credit Union, Olympia Federal Savings, Saint Martin’s University, Showcase Magazine, and 94.5 Roxy.
 A schedule of events is available online at www.ci.lacey.wa.us.
 For more information, please call Lacey Parks Department at